 It IS because others can't see it so they don't get it.
 Always swimming upstream is tiring.

 Healing (for yourself, your kiddos and actually for your whole family) takes forward movement, action, and a plan B, C, D...

 So here's my question for you...What action are you choosing to take today?
 It's how you stay in it.
 It's how you thrive not just survive.
 This is how healing happens!

 If you are celebrating the upcoming holiday and/or have other CELEBRATIONS coming soon like spring birthdays, anniversaries, or graduation parties, I want you to know that being VERY INTENTIONAL about every piece of it will ensure you all have a better time than you've had before.

-Many of our children struggle at celebrations.
+Many of our adopted and foster children struggle at celebrations.
 They are just not wired to manage all of the social nuances, relationship rules, and other social expectations that come with these kinds of days.

 Not to mention the challenges of regulating themselves around the abundance of food, the changes in boundaries, and other people who fill themselves up at the expense of our kiddos.

 Most importantly, we need to remember it takes many, many years for our children to feel worthy of good things, which impacts when they feel truly connected.
 They live with the belief that they're not valuable enough for you to remember them, choose for them what they'd like, or even have enough for them.

 When you are not wired to be in any given situation and you don't believe you are worthy of good, anxiety goes way up.
 Remember, when anxiety goes up, ability goes down!
 This is where being intentional matters - being the outside regulator, taking care of basic needs (even after years of the same celebration), and creating opportunities for success even if it means you do it differently.

 As you make the plan for your next celebration, here are a few tips that will help it be more successful: